PHYSICAL THERAPY RESIDENCY PROGRAM ORTHOPEDIC PHYSICAL THERAPY

 • First full-time residency program in the state and first orthopedic residency in Houston

-• Extensive advanced credentials of teaching and mentoring faculty, including: FAAOMPT, OCS, SCS, PhD, and ScD.
+• Extensive advanced credentials of teaching and mentoring faculty, including: FAAOMPT, OCS, SCS, PhD, and ScD

 • Graduates of the Harris Health Orthopedic Residency have gone on to earn OCS, FAAOMPT, and PhD designations, have become assistant and adjunct university professors as well as residency faculty, own their own practices, and they have also served in local, state, and national appointed positions.